Robust expected improvement for Bayesian optimization: Implementation and benchmarking

 Section \ref{sec:adv} introduced several possibilities for solving $y_i^\alpha$, whose definition is provided in Eq.~(\ref{eq:advy}).
 Although numerical optimization, e.g. BFGS, is a gold standard, in most cases we found this to be overkill, resulting in high runtimes for all $(N - N_0)$ acquisitions with no real improvements in accuracy over the following, far simpler alternative.
 We prefer quickly optimizing over the discrete set $x^{\mathcal{B}_\alpha(x)}$ comprising of a box extending $\alpha$-units out in each coordinate direction from $x$, or its vectorized analog as described in Section \ref{sec:REI}.
 This ``cornering'' alternative occasionally yields $y_i^\alpha < y_i$, which is undesirable, but this is easily mitigated by augmenting the box $x^{\mathcal{B}_\alpha(x)}$ to contain a small number of intermediate, grid locations in each coordinate direction.
-Using an odd number of such intermediate points ensures $y_i^\alpha \geq y_i$.
-We use three additional grid points per input in our higher-dimensional exercises, and none in lower dimensional ones.
-We find that a $d$-dimensional grid formed from the outer product for each coordinate (i.e., a $2^5=32$-point-grid for $d=2$) facilitates a nice compromise between computational thrift, and accuracy of adversarial $y_i^\alpha$-values compared to the cumbersome BFGS-based alternative.
+Using an odd number of such intermediate points ensures $y_i^\alpha \geq y_i$. \blu{For 1d problems, we use three intermediate points and in higher dimension we increase this to five.} We find that a $d$-dimensional grid formed from the outer product for each coordinate (i.e., a $2^5=32$-point-grid for $d=2$) facilitates a nice compromise between computational thrift, and accuracy of adversarial $y_i^\alpha$-values compared to the cumbersome BFGS-based alternative.

 In our test problems, which are introduced momentarily and utilize inputs coded to $[0,1]^d$, we compare each of the three variations of REGO described in Section \ref{sec:methods}.
 These comprise: (1) REI with known $\alpha$ (Alg.~\ref{alg:REI_Fixed}); (2) novel $\alpha\sim \mathrm{Unif}(0,\alpha_{\max})$ at acquisition; and (3) averaging over a sequence of $\alpha \in [0,\alpha_{\max}]$ (\ref{eq:sumei}).
 For all examples, we set $\alpha_{\max} = 0.2$ and average over five equally spaced values.
 In figures, these methods are denoted as ``known'', ``rand'' and ``sum'', respectively.
 After each acquisition, we use the post hoc adversarial surrogate to find the BEAR operating conditions: $x^*_{\mathrm{bear}}$ and $f_{N}^{\alpha,\mathrm{min}}$ in order to track progress.